kamikazenb/kamikazenb.github.io/README.md

 I started to use Angular, but in the meantime came Svelte, which was a game changer and the new way to create larger websites.
 Here are some examples, which I created in pure HTML, JS, and CSS.
 Svelte is on the way.

-[ocp.webdra.sk](http://ocp.webdra.sk) _Interesting project, in which I created my own framework to edit the site's content for administrators directly from a SQL database._

 [proarma.sk](https://proarma.sk)

 [narcistaphoto.sk](https://narcistaphoto.sk)